PI Prof. Olavi K. Fält

 While the door is open for new focus areas, it is especially hoped that the cooperation with other research groups/individual researchers within the ‘Transcultural Encounters’ group will lead the way to comparative studies.
 It is believed that when the processes that have so far been studied in the context of East Asia are compared with relevant counterparts that represent different spatial and temporal contexts, both our understanding concerning the nature of the process and its special characteristics in East Asia will improve.

-While the ongoing projects are typically funded by personal researcher grants, it is believed that implementation of a more coordinated research plan offers possibilities for and guides toward application for project-level funding.
-The increasing cooperation is not to restrict individuals’ freedom of research, but to assist, for example, in creating and consolidating (maybe even institutionalising) relations between researchers in Oulu and abroad (especially in the East Asian region).
+While many projects have been funded by personal researcher grants, it is believed that implementation of a more coordinated research plan offers possibilities for and guides toward application for project-level funding.
+The increasing cooperation is not to restrict individuals’ freedom of research, but to assist, for example, in creating and consolidating relations between researchers in Oulu and abroad, especially in the East Asian region.

 In general, the EAW group strives for recognition as one of the leading Asian studies groups in Finland and the Nordic countries.
 In its focus areas, the group aims at global recognition.
 In addition, continuous participation in popular discussion concerning Asia in the role of an expert is found an important and highly valued function.
 The surge in general knowledge and interest in Asia has both increased the need for specialists’ input to the discussion and raised the bar for the content of these inputs.

 2. Scientific merits and research environment

 The research group’s publications and success in the competition for research funding are the main indicators verifying the high level of significance and quality.
 In addition, it can be assumed that the existing international cooperation speaks on behalf of the appreciation felt toward the research group and its individual members.